mtb-za/borehole_grapher/README.md

 An .html file is created for each borehole, as detailed above.
 Each borehole will have one of these files which will open in a new tab when selected.
 * `graphs`
 A .png file is created for each test detected.

+##  License

+This code is licensed under a CC-BY license.

+The existing test data is synthetic, based on an area where similar work is being undertaken.